codesport/zkSNARKs-writeups/week1-solutions.md

 It multiplies 2 private inputs (a  and b) to produce an output called c.
 The constraints describe how to produce the output where c <== a * b; is a “compound” statement that is an assignment `(c <-- a * b)`  and an equality constraint `(c === a * b)`.

-According to the iden docs(3), “we’re using <== to connect c to a and b and at the same time constrain c to be the value of a*b.”
+According to the iden docs(3),
+> we’re using <== to connect c to a and b and at the same time constrain c to be the value of a*b.
     **(3)Source:** https://blog.iden3.io/first-zk-proof.html

 ## 2.2.2 What is a Powers of Tau ceremony?
 Explain why this is important in the setup of zk-SNARK applications.